Table of Contents

 2. Adversarial Training with Unlabeled Data: Machine Learning Against Deception

-4. What to Do with All That Unlabeled Data on Your Hands
+4. TL;DR: What to Do with All That Unlabeled Data on Your Hands

 Machine learning is the hottest trend of our tech-savvy age.
 You can see its application everywhere you look, from image recognition technology to complex business forecasting models.
 However, we are mostly dealing with the labeled data, the expensive and complex type.
 Labeled datasets require human experts to tell the machine what is what in order to help AI learn.

-But what about unlabeled data?
-Can it be used in machine learning?
+But what about machine learning without labeled data?
+Can unlabeled data be used here?
 The short answer to this question is: yes!
 Unlabeled data can be successfully used in ML even though its scope of use is relatively smaller, and commonly requires further annotation of the data or part of the elements to have labels.
 Still, unlabeled data is an effective and useful tool for developing your AI.
-In this article we will:

-• Explore the major differences between labeled and unlabeled data;
+• Explore the major differences between labeled and unlabeled data in machine learning;

 • Categorize the types of machine learning models;